erikdubois/AntergosI3/README.md

 # Antergos Base + i3 windows manager

-We assume you know how to install Antergos Base option from the usb/dvd.
+We assume you know how to install Antergos Base from the usb/dvd.

 ##Keyboard issues